dfsmania/LaradminLTE/docs/sections/overview/getting-started.md

 php artisan vendor:publish --provider="DFSmania\LaradminLte\LaradminLteServiceProvider" --tag="config"
 ```

+The published assets include the *AdminLTE v4* distribution files and image logos required for the package's layout and branding.

 ### 3. Create a Test Route and View

 Set up a test route in your `routes/web.php` file: